scm-manager/scm-manager/docs/en/user/user/index.md

 ### User Details Page
 The user details page shows the information about the user.

 The active box shows whether the user is able to use SCM-Manager.
-The external box shows if it is an internal user or is managed by an external system.
+The external box shows if it is an internal user or whether it is managed by an external system.

 ![User-Information](assets/user-information.png)